NASA has high hopes Mars rover's winning streak will continue

 MAVEN’s data will be combined with ongoing studies by Curiosity, NASA’s long-lived Mars rover Opportunity, and a trio of orbiters, including the European Space Agency’s Mars Express, to better understand how a planet that seemed to start off so much like Earth ended up so different.

 MAVEN arrived at the Kennedy Space Center in Florida on Friday.
-It is scheduled to launch from the nearby Cape Canaveral Air Force Station on November 18 and arrive at Mars in September 2014.
+It is scheduled to launch from the nearby Cape Canaveral Air Force Station on Nov.
+18 and arrive at Mars in September 2014.
+(Reporting by Irene Klotz, editing by Jane Sutton and Philip Barbara)